-- → The low foothills form an important backdrop to the lowlands and large-scale development would diminish their landscape and visual value. - $\rightarrow~$ Hedgerows of native species remain a feature so should be encouraged as a boundary treatment to improve screening and locally enhance biodiversity. - $\rightarrow$ Viewpoints and laybys better boundary treatments would enhance these.
+- → The low foothills form an important backdrop to the lowlands and largescale development would diminish their landscape and visual value. - → Hedgerows of native species remain a feature so should be encouraged as a boundary treatment to improve screening and locally enhance biodiversity. - → Viewpoints and laybys better boundary treatments would enhance these.

-LCT Summary Sensitivity Foothills → Foothills bedrock is largely sedimentary sandstones, shales and greywackes. → These foothills rise well above 150m. → Landcover increasingly rough pasture with coniferous plantations at hilltops. → Recreation use with forest walks.
-Medium to high development v → Hedgerows of boundary treat → Viewpoints and → Opportunity to blocks of conif orm an important backdrop to the lowlands and vould diminish their landscape and visual value native species remain a feature so should be en- tment to improve screening and locally enhance d laybys - better boundary treatments would en- preplant with more appropriate woodland spec- erous plantations. gical linkages for wildlife into uplands and lowle ncouraged as a e biodiversity. nhance these. cies and reduce
+LCT Summary Sensitivity Foothills Foothills bedrock is largely sedimentary sandstones, shales and greywackes.
+These foothills rise well above 150m.
+Landcover increasingly rough pasture with coniferous plantations at hilltops.
+Recreation use with forest walks.
+Medium to high

+- → The foothills form an important backdrop to the lowlands and large-scale development would diminish their landscape and visual value. - → Hedgerows of native species remain a feature so should be encouraged as a boundary treatment to improve screening and locally enhance biodiversity. - → Viewpoints and laybys better boundary treatments would enhance these. - → Opportunity to replant with more appropriate woodland species and reduce blocks of coniferous plantations. - → Support ecological linkages for wildlife into uplands and lowlands and onwards to National Park.

-LCT Summary Sensitivity Mountains → Coniferous forests and heather moor / rough grazing are dominant land cover, with extensive blanket bog on summits. → Topography is variable, but core areas over 200m and rising to 757m Kippure on the Dublin / Wicklow Border. → Bedrock primarily granite and / sedimentary.
+LCT Summary Sensitivity Mountains → Coniferous forests and heather moor/rough grazing are dominant land cover, with extensive blanket bog on summits. → Topography is variable, but core areas over 200m and rising to 757m Kippure on the Dublin/Wicklow Border. → Bedrock primarily granite and/sedimentary.
 High

-- → Maintain and enhance remote and rural character. - → The uplands and associated hills form a key backdrop to the greater Dublin region, framing the southern boundary and their importance merits recognition. - $\rightarrow$ Clustering of archaeological features at summits reflects long cultural heritage association with these uplands. - $\rightarrow\,$ Opportunity to replant with more appropriate woodland species and to reduce blocks of coniferous plantations. - → Support ecological linkages for wildlife into uplands and lowlands and onwards to National Park. - → Increased recreational related development or infrastructure should be carefully designed, not overly engineered and use appropriate local materials. - → Potential effects of development on natural and cultural heritage should be assessed by professionally qualified experts.
+- → Maintain and enhance remote and rural character - → The uplands and associated hills form a key backdrop to the greater Dublin region, framing the southern boundary and their importance merits recognition. - → Clustering of archaeological features at summits reflects long cultural heritage association with these uplands. - → Opportunity to replant with more appropriate woodland species and to reduce blocks of coniferous plantations. - → Support ecological linkages for wildlife into uplands and lowlands and onwards to National Park. - Increased recreational related development or infrastructure should be carefully designed, not overly engineered and use appropriate local materials. - → Potential effects of development on natural and cultural heritage should be assessed by professionally qualified experts.

 LCT Summary Sensitivity Green Space → This refers specifically to the larger areas of parkland that function as both ecological refuge and green space for the urbanised lowlands.
 These can comprise former demesnes as in the case of Corkagh Demesne or Tymon Park or the green space associated with rivers such as the Dodder Valley Park. → Key characteristics are variety of habitats, some include formal amenity space such as pitches and playgrounds, other spaces are more naturalistic and comprise a variety of habitats including water courses, ponds, woodlands.
+High

-High Principles for Dev relopment e connections between areas of open space to works of open space. former $\rightarrow$ In addition to e enhancing ecological corridors and recreationa buld integrate fragmented developments. l experiences, nulti-functional potential of these spaces. $\rightarrow$ Retention and → Retention and enhancement of variety of habitats. nts of green and blue infrastructure networks fr buffer for rivers equently functions as a buffer for rivers. → Opportunities to enhance wildlife and ecological value through appropriate planting and management informed by ecological surveys. of informal and formal recreation. is should be carefully considered and designed to avoid → Lighting effect
+- → Plan to enhance connections between areas of open space to former continuous networks of open space. - → In addition to enhancing ecological corridors and recreational experiences, such a plan would integrate fragmented developments. - → Consider the multi-functional potential of these spaces. - → Retention and enhancement of variety of habitats. - → Key component of green and blue infrastructure network frequently functions as a buffer for rivers. - → Opportunities to enhance wildlife and ecological value through appropriate planting and management informed by ecological surveys. - → Balance needs of informal and formal recreation. - → Lighting effects should be carefully considered and designed to avoid adverse effects on wildlife.

-Built Landscape Character Types

-LCT Summary

-Transport Corridors → Major transport routes that are typically of low permeability in that they often provide few places where the route can be crossed safely. → This includes railway lines, motorways, dual carriageways and by-passes.
+LCT Summary Sensitivity Transport Corridors Major transport routes that are typically of low permeability in that they often provide few places where the route can be crossed safely.
+This includes railway lines, motorways, dual carriageways and by-passes.

-Principles for Development

-- $\rightarrow~$ Stronger boundary treatments and greater screening through planting when appropriate / possible. - → Consider green infrastructure measures adjacent to / alongside such corridors where practical.
+- → Stronger boundary treatments and greater screening through planting when appropriate/possible - → Consider green infrastructure measures adjacent to/alongside such corridors where practical